Team-Inceptus/InceptusNMS/CONTRIBUTING.md

 - `type` should always be the first line in the object.
 - `extends`, if provided, should be after `type`.
 - `implements`, if provided, should be after `extends` or `type`.
+  - For an interface that extends interfaces, this should be used in place of `extends`.
 - `generics`, if provided, should be after `implements`, `extends`, or `type`.
 - `enclosing`, if provided, should be after `generics`, `implements`, `extends`, or `type`.
 This is only necessary for subclasses.
 - `visibility`, if provided, should be after `generics`, `enclosing`, `implements`, `extends`, or `type`.
 If not provided, it is implied to be `public`.